igi711/Traffic_Analysis-Spoonwatch_report/Report.md

 # Executive Summary
 ***

 On 2022-01-07 at 16:07 UTC, I detected an attack known as "Oski Stealer", which is a credential stealing malware.
-The host name is DESKTOP-GXMYNO2 and the attacker's username is steve.smith.
+The compromised host name is DESKTOP-GXMYNO2.
 During the attack, files visible as .jpg hid the malicious programs with the .ddl extension.
 The following documentation describes the examination of these files.

 # Details